 You can also use colored labels to group different tasks within a project or essay.
 An important step here is to also create a list of legends, each describing what each color represents.

 9. Use your senses

 Your sensory memory relies on your five senses: sight, hearing, smell, taste and touch.

-When it comes to exam revision and general learning, we mainly use sight and hearing, but by engaging with more than just these two senses, we can improve the way we perceive and memorise information.
+When it comes to exam revision and general learning, we mainly use sight and hearing, but by engaging with more than just these two senses, we can improve the way we perceive and memorize information.

 For example, smell is a powerful memory tool, as certain scents can trigger memories quite vividly.
 When it comes to studying for exams, you could spray an unfamiliar smell like a new perfume or cologne, or an essential oil, while revising, and then do so again right before your exam or test.
 Just make sure not to pick an overpowering smell!

 Touch-memory can also be used to improve the study process.
-By having a sensory gadget such as a fidget spinner, you can improve your focus and attention, and thus also process new information in more depth, leading to better memory retention.
+By having a sensory gadget, such as a fidget spinner, you can improve your focus and attention, and thus also process new information in more depth, leading to better memory retention.